IngoHHacks/IGCCMod/README.md

 - Add descriptions for card properties.

 ### Known Bugs ###
 - Hidden cards appear in card selections if the game is not restarted.
+(Might be due to API; might be fixed)
+- Some game-crashing abilites can be chosen.
+- Some options are missing.